rainbowdashlabs/sql-java/README.md

 _Note: The names for the constrains and indices can be chosen freely, however it's recommended to use useful names._

 However something other interesting is happening here.
-We create a index on the until column.
-This index is sorted which meant that we already have this table in a sorted form by the until timestamp.
+We create an index on the `until` column.
+This index is sorted which meant that we already have this table in a sorted form by the `until` timestamp.
 We will have the lowest timestamp at the top and the timestamps in the far future at the end of the table.

 Since we probably want to see which boosters will run out shortly we want to select the most recent booster which end.
 We can to this by ordering the table by until and then select the next x entries.

-As a query this would look like this (Dont worry.
+As a query this would look like this (don't worry.
 Everything here will be explained later.
 A further explanation is added at the end of the article.):

 ``` sql